blairliikala/Caption-Reader/README.md

 ### `updateCues(textTrack.cues)`

-Intended for cue updates such as live streaming or HLS, this expects a `textTrack` cue list of all the cues, plus new cues.
-This method has better performance by only rendering the new cues, while the `textTrack` property is a complete refresh or reset of all the cues.
+Intended for cue updates such as live streaming or HLS, this expects a `textTrack` cue list of all the current cues, plus new cues.
+This method has better performance by only rendering the new cues, while updating the `textTrack` property is a complete refresh and re-render of all the cues.

 ```javascript
 const tracks = player.textTracks;